mongodb/docs-node/source/includes/fundamentals-sections.rst

 * :doc:`Logging </fundamentals/logging>`: configure the driver to log
   MongoDB operations

-* :doc:`Monitoring </fundamentals/monitoring>`: configure the driver to
+* :doc:`Cluster Monitoring </fundamentals/cluster-monitoring>`: configure the driver to
-  monitor MongoDB server events
+  monitor MongoDB server discovery and monitoring events

+* :doc:`Command Monitoring </fundamentals/command-monitoring>`: configure the driver to
+  monitor all executed commands